AbolfazlMoaveni/LocoVPN/README.md

 ## Known Gaps

 - **Per-country flag images**: the combo box currently shows a Unicode flag *emoji* baked into the text (`CountryFlags.cs`), not a real flag icon in a dedicated `PictureBox`.
-If you've built a `Flags\` folder of PNGs and a picture box for this, it isn't in this snapshot of the repo — worth double-checking it was actually pushed/merged before relying on this README to describe it.
+You mentioned your release installer already bundles an `Assets` folder with flag PNGs in it — but that folder isn't in this source repo, and nothing in the current code (`MainForm.cs`, `MainForm.Designer.cs`) reads flag images from `Assets` or any other path.
+So either that loading code exists in a commit/branch not included in this snapshot, or the images are staged for a feature that hasn't been wired up in code yet.
+Worth confirming which before the next release, since right now those bundled PNGs aren't actually being used by the app.
 - `MainForm` currently has standard window chrome (title bar + border), while `LoadingForm` is borderless — this is likely worth making consistent depending on which look you're going for.
 - `cuiCircleProgressBar.Value` in `LoadingForm.cs` is the one property name that was an